jrfnl/WP-exclude-pages-plugin/readme.txt

 == Upgrade Notice ==

+= 2.0beta2 =
+New feature: now works with all hierarchical post types + some bug fixes and other enhancements

 = 2.0beta =
 New features: you can now use exclude pages from the quick edit box